 The Board of Trustees of the Retirement Fund is the highest authority within the organizational structure.
-As of December 31, 2020, the date of the Fund's most recent actuarial valuation, the Fund's membership included 5,674 members in active status, 6,710, retirees and beneficiaries receiving benefits and 3 terminated vested members who are not yet receiving benefits.
-The new pension management software that was implemented in Spring 2019 enables the Fund to efficiently track demographics for both active and retired Members as well as facilitate benefit payments via an automated process.
-In addition, the Fund launched an employee self-service platform for active and retired Members which offers remote access to their personal retirement information.
-I encourage you to visit the portal at www.pensiontechnologygroup.com/mbta
+As of December 31, 2021, the date of the Fund's most recent actuarial valuation, the Fund's membership included 5,486 members in active status, 6,713, retirees and beneficiaries receiving benefits and 3 terminated vested members who are not yet receiving benefits.
+Our pension management software enables the Fund to efficiently track demographics for both active and retired Members as well as facilitate benefit payments via an automated process.
+In addition, the Fund offers an employee self-service platform for active and retired Members which offers remote access to their personal retirement information.
+I encourage you to visit the portal at: www.pensiontechnologygroup.com/mbta